 How to Pick a Great Soup Pot

 Buying a good soup pot, also called a stock or cooks pot, is important to every home cook because of its versatility.
 Not only will you use it for making delicious homemade soups, it will come in handy when you cook pasta, make stocks, braise meats, make your famous homemade tomato sauce, and plenty more.

 What to look for in a good soup pot?

 Size: Soup pots typically come in sizes ranging as small as 4 qt. to as large as 20-qt. before getting into commercial sizes.
 Although a soup pot doesn't have to be as big as a stock pot because you typically don't make as big a batch, you don't need to have one pot for soup and anther one for stock.

 Shape: As show in the picture on the left, a soup pot usually has a round base, deep straight sides and a cover.
 Although this shape is more important when making stocks and stock reductions, it works well for making soups too.

 Structure: No matter what type of pan you buy, you want it to have a thick, heavy bottom to prevent burning.
 This is especially true with soup pots.
 Soup requires time to cook so the pan will be sitting on the stove tip for long periods.

 Materials: There are lots of different schools of thought to what a good pan should be made of.
-For a good article on cookware material from a professional chef, check out contributing chef Mark Vogel’s, How to Choose Cookware.
+Check out my post on How to Choose the Right Cookware.

 The end product is actually harder than stainless steel and non-reactive to acids.
 So you can see there are a lot of choices when it comes to materials.
 Which on you choose will depend on what's available, cost and what feels good in your hand.

 Handle: Whether you are using it to make soup or just to boil some corn, you want a well constructed pot with a handle that you feel secure won't fall off when you are lifting a pot of hot liquid.